Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- objects (string) - id of the context with objects intended for event building,
+- objects (context) - id of the context with objects intended for event building,
-- instr1 (string) - id of the context with instructions,
+- instr1 (context) - id of the context with instructions,
 - instr2 (VariableModule vector) - vector with instructions.

 ## demolish